 On August 1, 2019, our Board of Directors approved a plan to change our operating model and improve our business processes and cost structure by reorganizing our senior management, including those managers reporting to our chief executive officer, reducing our headcount, and consolidating various facilities.
-We expect to incur approximately \$150 million of total expenses through 2020, with approximately \$110 million related to severance and employee-related benefits and approximately \$40 million related to costs associated with the relocation of various operations to other Company facilities, costs related to facility closures, lease terminations, consulting, and other expenses.
-Substantially all of these expenses are expected to be paid in cash.
-We expect the plan to generate expense savings of approximately \$50 million in 2020 and approximately \$100 million in 2021.
-The foregoing figures are our estimates and are subject to change.

-For the year ended December 31, 2019, we incurred \$115.5 million related to this plan, with a significant majority of these expenses related to severance and employee benefits.
-Of this amount, \$39.8 million and \$75.7 million are included within Cost of services and Selling, general, and administrative, respectively, in the Consolidated Statements of Income/(Loss).
-Refer to Part II, Item 8, Financial Statements and Supplementary Data, Note 4, Restructuring-Related Expenses and Business Transformation Expenses for further discussion.
+For the year ended December 31, 2020, we incurred \$36.8 million related to this plan.
+Of this amount, \$4.5 million and \$32.3 million are included within Cost of services and Selling, general, and administrative, respectively, in the Consolidated Statements of Income.
+For the year ended December 31, 2019, we incurred \$115.5 million of expenses related to this plan, of which \$39.8 million and \$75.7 million are included within Cost of services and Selling, general, and administrative, respectively, in the Consolidated Statements of Income.
+Refer to Part II, Item 8, Financial Statements and Supplementary Data, Note 4, Restructuring-Related Expenses for further discussion.
+As of December 31, 2020, all expenses associated with this plan have been incurred and substantially all have been and will continue to be paid in cash.
+The plan generated expense savings of more than \$50 million in 2020 and we expect to generate approximately \$100 million of expense savings in 2021, which is our estimate and subject to change.